 Personal offshore bank accounts are opened by individuals who want to manage their savings or investments outside their home country.
 These accounts can be useful for people who travel frequently, work internationally, or wish to diversify their financial assets.

-Business offshore accounts are used by companies, partnerships, and organisations that operate across borders.
+Business Offshore Accounts Business offshore accounts are used by companies, partnerships, and organizations that operate across borders.
 These accounts help businesses manage international payments, receive funds from overseas clients, and handle transactions in different currencies.

 Key Features of Offshore Bank Accounts